Without fail, one of the most common questions asked by students in printing classes is how to choose a paper for a specific image.

 What is the best paper for test prints?

 There is no right or wrong answer for test prints.
 A test print all depends on the output you are going after.
-Black and white photographers may prefer uncoated paper.
-Portrait photographers may prefer the glossy coated medium.
-The best advice we can offer is to try different paper types and coating.
-Breathing color offers several different sample paper and canvas packs.
-These packs include: fine art paper, canvas and photo paper.
+Black and white photographers may prefer a simple matte, uncoated paper.
+Portrait photographers may prefer a glossy, coated paper.
+You should choose a paper for test prints which as closely resembles the final paper or media that you will use as possible.
+The best advice we can offer is to try different paper types and finishes to best suit your need.
+Breathing Color offers several different sample paper and canvas packs.
+These packs include: fine art paper, canvas, and photo paper.

 How do I choose a paper for printing?

-Your subject will dictate the right paper.
-Portrait photographers will choose a coated, gloss or luster paper.
-Fine art print makers may opt for a more natural uncoated paper.
-Some prefer a natural non-white offering such as a Belgian linen.
-Once you know your intended output choosing the right paper is easy.
+Your subject will often dictate the right paper.
+Portrait photographers will often choose a glossy or luster paper.
+Fine art print makers may opt for a more natural fine art paper.
+Some prefer a natural, non-white offering such as a Belgian Linen.
+Once you know your intended output, choosing the right paper is easier.
+Also keep in mind your audience.
+Certain demographics can have different preferences.
+Do some research in your target market and see what the majority of people are looking for and buying.

 If you liked this post, you’ll love these related ones: